-How much can you save with the new Oregon solar incentive program?
+How much can you save with Oregon’s solar and storage incentive program?

 Until 2017, Oregon homeowners could apply for the Residential Energy Tax Credit (RETC) when they installed a solar system on their home.
 Residents would receive a tax credit of $1.30 per watt of installed solar capacity, up to $6,000.